 CourseNuclear Science and Applications MSc

 I really liked the campus when I visited, and the students and staff were friendly.
-I felt very welcomed to the Department of Physics.
+I felt very welcomed.
 Being a medium-sized university, the balance between students and staff seemed about right, too.

 The student ambassadors I talked to on the applicant day gave me a good idea of what to expect here.
 The location in the south of England was ideal for me, as well.